LZ 129 Hindenburg: Design and development

-The lower "B" Deck contained washrooms, a mess hall for the crew, and a smoking lounge.
-Harold G. Dick, an American representative from the Goodyear Zeppelin Company, recalled "The only entrance to the smoking room, which was pressurized to prevent the admission of any leaking hydrogen, was via the bar, which had a swiveling air lock door, and all departing passengers were scrutinized by the bar steward to make sure they were not carrying out a lit cigarette or pipe."
+The lower "B" Deck contained washrooms, a mess hall for the crew, a bar, and a smoking lounge.
+Harold G. Dick, an American representative from the Goodyear Zeppelin Company, recalled "The only entrance to the smoking room, which was pressurized to prevent the admission of any leaking hydrogen, was via the adjacent bar, which had a swiveling air lock door, and all departing passengers were scrutinized by the bar steward to make sure they were not carrying out a lit cigarette or pipe."

 Use of hydrogen instead of helium

 Helium was initially selected for the lifting gas because it was the safest to use in airships, as it is not flammable.
 One proposed measure to save helium was to make double-gas cells for 14 of the 16 gas cells; an inner hydrogen cell would be protected by an outer cell filled with helium, with vertical ducting to the dorsal area of the envelope to permit separate filling and venting of the inner hydrogen cells.
 At the time, however, helium was also relatively rare and extremely expensive as the gas was available in industrial quantities only from distillation plants at certain oil fields in the United States.
 Hydrogen, by comparison, could be cheaply produced by any industrialized nation and being lighter than helium also provided more lift.
 Because of its expense and rarity, American rigid airships using helium were forced to conserve the gas at all costs and this hampered their operation.

 Despite a U.S. ban on the export of helium under the Helium Control Act of 1927, the Germans designed the airship to use the far safer gas in the belief that they could convince the U.S. government to license its export.
 When the designers learned that the National Munitions Control Board refused to lift the export ban, they were forced to re-engineer Hindenburg to use flammable hydrogen gas, which was the only alternative lighter-than-air gas that could provide sufficient lift.
 One of the side benefits of being forced to utilize the flammable yet lighter hydrogen was that more passenger cabins could be added.